Microlocal Analysis of Quantum Fields on Curved Spacetimes

 Since $\scri^{-}$ is a null hypersurface, any normal vector field to $\scri^{-}$ is also tangent to $\scri^{-}$, so the trace on $\scri^{-}$ of a solution $\phi\in \Sol(P)$ of the Klein-Gordon equation in $M$ consists of a single scalar function.
 The symplectic form on $\Sol(P)$ induces a {\em boundary symplectic form} $q_{\scri^{-}}$ on a space $\cH_{\scri^{-}}$ of scalar functions on $\scri^{-}$.
 One can use this boundary symplectic space as a new phase space and a quasi-free state $\omega_{\scri^{-}}$ on $\CCR^{\rm pol}(\cH_{\scri^{-}}, q_{\scri^{-}})$ induces a quasi-free state $\omega$ on $\CCR(P)$.

-The Hadamard condition for $\omega$ is rather easy to characterize in terms of $\omega_{\scri^{-}}$, since the covariances of $\omega_{\scri^{-}}$ are simply scalar distributions, and not $2\times 2$ matrices as in the case of a space-like Cauchy surface $\Sigma$ considered in Sects. \ref{sec9}.
+The Hadamard condition for $\omega$ is rather easy to characterize in terms of $\omega_{\scri^{-}}$, since the covariances of $\omega_{\scri^{-}}$ are simply scalar distributions, and not $2\times 2$ matrices as in the case of a space-like Cauchy surface $\Sigma$ considered in Chapter \ref{sec9}.

 The past null infinity in an asymptotically flat spacetime $(M, g)$ is traditionally denoted by $\scri^{-}$ and the metric $\tilde{g}$ and conformal factor $\Omega$ induce on $\scri^{-}$ a {\em conformal frame}, consisting of a degenerate Riemannian metric $\tilde{h}$ on $\scri^{-}$ and a vector field $n$.
-The group of diffeomorphisms of $\scri^{-}$ leaving the set of conformal frames invariant is called the {\em BMS group}, which is interpreted as the group of asymptotic symmetries of $M$ at past null infinity.

-At the end of this section we give a short description of these objects.
+The group of diffeomorphisms of $\scri^{-}$ leaving the set of conformal frames invariant is called the {\em $($Bondi-Metzner-Sachs$)$ {\rm BMS} group}, which is interpreted as the group of asymptotic symmetries of $M$ at past null infinity.
+At the end of this chapter we give a short description of these objects.
 The BMS group $G_{\rm BMS}$ acts on $\cH_{\scri^{-}}$ by symplectic transformations, and a natural state on $\scri^{-}$ should be invariant under the action of $G_{\rm BMS}$.
-We will describe the construction of this state by Moretti \cite{Mo1}.
+We will describe the construction of this state due to Moretti \cite{Mo1}.

-\subsection{Klein-Gordon fields inside future lightcones}
+\section{Klein-Gordon fields inside future lightcones}